Ebiroll/qemu_esp32/README.md

 #What is some of the problems with this code
-Some i/o register name mapping in esp32.cis probably wrong.
+Some i/o register name mapping in esp32.c is probably wrong.
 The values returned are also many times wrong.
 I did this mapping very quickly with grep to get a better understanding of what the rom was doing.
 ```
 Terminal 1